-Ambasciata d’Italia Rappresentanza Permanente presso…
+Ambasciata d’Italia a Lima

 “Italian Bilateral Scientific Cooperation Award”

 Purpose

 The Italian Ministry of Foreign Affairs and International Cooperation (MAECI) established in 2017 the “Italian Bilateral Scientific Cooperation Award” to recognize the work of an Italian scientist who has remarkably contributed to the advancement of science and technology (S&T) while performing his/her research abroad, thus improving Italy’s S&T relations with foreign countries and International Organizations.
 All fields of science and technology are included under this award.